When you move into a property, the property may:

 If you tell your retailer less than five days before leaving, or after leaving, you may have to pay for energy used at the old address for up to five days after you told the retailer.

 If you are the person named on the account and you do not give notice that you are moving out, you will continue to have to pay for energy used at the property – even after you have left.
-In this case your responsibility for the account still only ends five days after you give notice.
+Your responsibility for the account still only ends five days after you give notice.

-If you are not the account holder, you do not have to pay for energy used at the property but if the account holder gives notice and you continue to use energy, you will be ‘deemed’ to be the account holder for the property.
-This means that you have to pay for energy consumed after the last account holder notice ends.
+If you are not the account holder, you do not have to pay for energy used at the property, but, if the account holder gives notice and you continue to use energy, you will be ‘deemed’ to be the account holder for the property.
+This means that you have to pay for energy consumed after the notice period from the last account holder ends.

 If you are the person named on the bill and you move out, tell your retailer, otherwise you may be responsible for energy costs, even if you are no longer living in the property.